KMZ Zenit B / Zenit E

 - Writing about cameras is both fun and educating.
 Writing about cameras in English is challenging.
 The keen-eyed reader had long noticed that English is my second language.
 As such, I derive great comfort from reading about Soviet and German cameras, where the writers share the same linguistic challenges as I do.

 - A fellow reviewer, Alfred Klomp, had written a sterling article about the Zenit line.
 Any attempt to add to that would be futile.
 However, reading it is on the hard side.
 Maybe it is my old age or it is just the minuscule fonts used.
 I took the liberty of copying it in an easier to read format.
-All rights and thanks reserved to Alfred Komp.
+All rights and thanks are reserved to Alfred Komp.

 Common with all USSR cameras, machining is rough, a far cry from the delicate machining lines of the Japanese.
 The East Germans shared this trait with the Russian, saved on sharpening their cutting tools.

 In the height of the cold war, the Soviets did not hesitate to reach out to the capitalist west and rebrand this and other cameras to any interested party.
 It had been sold in the US under Kalimar as shown on the attached images, and in West Germany under Foto Quelle and in the UK by Dixon’s.
-The same camera under different brand gets varying values, see below.
+The same camera under different brands gets varying values, see below.

 To the manufacturer’s benefit, I should add that after some 50 years most of their cameras, at least the simple ones, still happily click.
 Servicing is simple, the same as the beloved Niva.